Elimination distance to bounded degree on planar graphs: Preliminaries

 A \emph{partial order} on a set $V$ is a binary relation $\leq$ on $V$ that is reflexive, anti-symmetric and transitive.
 A set $W\subseteq V$ is a \emph{chain} if it is totally ordered by $\leq$.
 If $\leq$ is a partial order on~$V$, and for every element $v\in V$ the set $V_{\leq v}\coloneqq \{u\in V\mid u\leq v\}$ is a chain, then $\leq$ is a \emph{tree order}.
 Note that the covering relation of a tree order is not necessarily a tree, but may be a forest.
 An \emph{elimination order} on a graph $G$ is a tree order $\leq$ on $V(G)$ such that for every edge $\{u,v\}\in E(G)$ we have either $u\leq v$ or $v\leq u$.
-The \emph{depth} of a vertex~$v$ in an order~$\leq$ is the size of the set $V_{<v}\coloneqq \{u\in V\mid u<v\}$.
-The \emph{depth} of an order $\leq$ is maximal depth among all vertices.
+The \emph{depth} of a vertex~$v$ in a tree order~$\leq$ is the size the set $V_{<v}\coloneqq \{u\in V\mid u<v\}$.
+The \emph{depth} of a tree order $\leq$ is maximal depth among all vertices.

 The \emph{treedepth} of a graph $G$ is defined recursively as follows.

 A graph $G$ has treedepth at most $k$ if and only if there exists an elimination order on~$G$ of depth at most $k$.
 If the longest path in $G$ has length $k$, then its treedepth is bounded by $k$ and an elimination order of at most this depth can be found in linear time by a depth-first-search.